Charleston-Based Nonprofit Tech Startup GoodUnited Adds to Leadership Team; Senior Customer Executive Fran Stevenson Hired as SVP of Customer Experience

 "To join GoodUnited at this moment in the company's growth trajectory is a professional dream come true," said Stevenson on her new role.
 "Having volunteered and served on the advisory boards of nonprofits for three decades, I jumped at the opportunity to combine my professional expertise with my passion for helping nonprofits succeed in their missions."

 Stevenson joins the nonprofit tech solution following a period of spectacular growth in the wake of the global pandemic.
 Without the ability to hold traditional, in-person fundraising events, many nonprofits turned to GoodUnited to establish new social media-based fundraising events that have taken root.
-With social giving now established as a permanent page in the nonprofit fundraising playbook, the company continues to expand its partnership with Facebook (Meta), its services, and its client list - which features the world's leading nonprofit organizations, including the American Cancer Society, Susan G. Komen, St. Jude, Project Purple, The Trevor Project, Mission 22 and No Kid Hungry.
+With social giving now established as a permanent page in the nonprofit fundraising playbook, the company continues to expand its partnership with Facebook (Meta), its services, and its client list - which features the world's leading nonprofit organizations, including the American Cancer Society, Susan G. Komen, Project Purple, The Trevor Project, Mission 22 and No Kid Hungry.

 GoodUnited partners have raised more than $950 million in donations on Facebook alone using the platform.